seizedcat/seizedcat/README.md

 I’m @seized
-I’m interested in fucking skids t.me/tcpfed
+I’m in love with pasting
+t.me/tcpfed